dmd-program/dmd-100/projects/narrative/develop-feedback.md

 ## Instructions

 1. Write feedback for your assigned draft\(s\) according to the Peer Feedback Guidelines.
-Your group assignments are located on Canvas:
+Your group assignments are located on Canvas.

-## Report in
+## Post work to the Studio

-1. Submit the feedback to your assigned feedback group member(s) as a **comment** on the in Open Studio assignment submission.
+1. Post feedback to your assigned feedback group member(s) as a **comment** on the Studio assignment submission.